Only-Up-Offical/olist-ecommerce-sales-analysis/README.md

 ### Geographic Logistics
 ![Geographic Logistics Combo Chart](assets/geographic_logistics.png)

-### Delivery Delay vs. Reviews
+### Delivery Delays & Reviews
 ![Logistics Delays Stacked Bar Chart](assets/logistics_reviews.png)

-## Key Insights from the Dashboard
+## Insights
-- High-value categories generate meaningful profit per order even when they are not the largest volume drivers.
+- Higher-value categories can outperform volume-heavy categories when measured by revenue per order.
-- Remote and less-connected states face noticeably longer delivery cycles and elevated logistics costs.
+- Remote regions suffer from significantly longer shipping cycles and higher transportation costs.
-- Delivery delays create a strong negative effect on review scores, especially once orders move beyond a moderate delay threshold.
+- Review quality declines sharply as delays grow, showing the financial and customer experience impact of fulfillment issues.
-- Customer satisfaction falls steeply when delivery performance becomes visibly late.
+- Customer trust begins to decline materially once delivery performance slips beyond expected thresholds.

 ## Recommended Actions
-1. Improve fulfillment in high-cost or remote regions by optimizing regional distribution and delivery partnerships.
+1. Improve fulfillment in remote and high-cost regions by strengthening local distribution and shipping partnerships.
-2. Proactively communicate with customers when delays begin to exceed expected thresholds.
+2. Trigger customer communication and proactive tracking when deliveries begin to exceed expected timing.
-3. Prioritize fast, reliable shipping for categories with strong margin potential.
+3. Prioritize fast, dependable delivery for products with strong margin potential.
-4. Focus promotions on categories that produce better value per order while maintaining delivery efficiency.
+4. Use category-level revenue data to allocate marketing spend toward the highest-value segments.

 ## How to Run
 1. Import the Olist dataset into PostgreSQL.
-2. Load the relevant tables such as orders, order_items, customers, products, category_translation, and order_reviews.
+2. Load the required tables such as orders, order_items, customers, products, category_translation, and order_reviews.
-3. Open and run the queries in [sql/ecommerce_analysis.sql](sql/ecommerce_analysis.sql).
+3. Run the SQL queries in [sql/ecommerce_analysis.sql](sql/ecommerce_analysis.sql).
-4. Review the Excel dashboard in the dashboard folder for a business-ready summary.
+4. Open the dashboard in the dashboard folder for the executive summary view.

 ## Project Impact
-This project demonstrates practical analytical thinking: it moves beyond descriptive statistics and turns data into operational recommendations.
-It is a strong example of using data to answer real business problems rather than just producing charts for the sake of charts.
+This project shows the kind of analytical thinking used in real business environments: it turns raw data into operational recommendations, not just descriptive reporting.
+It is a practical example of how data analysis can drive better category strategy, logistics decisions, and customer retention outcomes.

 ## Author
 Huseyn